 Time wasted on unnecessary paperwork, trawling your inbox for old emails and trying to remember passwords can really take its toll on productivity.

-Thankfully there are now numerous apps designed to streamline your processes, so why not experiment with a few to get your business into shape in 2017.
+Thankfully there are now numerous apps designed to streamline your processes, so why not experiment with a few to get your business into shape.

 We’ve had a look at five business app categories and picked our favourite from each.